 Where there is user, or third-party financing, those funders will be compensated for the investment in the SUFA asset by receiving an amount equal to the return on, and the return of, the capital component of the access charges, as well as the tax element associated with the SUFA asset.
-Aurizon Network proposed it is entitled to receive the operation and maintenance costs associated with the SUFA investment plus an Operating Performance Risk Allowance (OPRA).

-The WACC that applies to a user, or third party funded SUFA infrastructure investment, will be the regulated WACC.
+The weighted average cost of capital (WACC) that applies to a user, or third party funded SUFA infrastructure investment, will be the regulated WACC.
 The return of capital (or depreciation) applied is consistent with the methodology adopted within the regulatory framework in place at the time.

 The return on, and return of, capital, as well as the tax allowance attributable to a SUFA asset, will be returned to investors through rent, as a proportion of monthly access charges.
 The underlying principles behind the rent calculation in a regulated environment are based on the concept of the system allowable revenue (SAR).
-This is the same as applied in computing the reference tariffs (under Aurizon Network's 2010 Access Undertaking).
-The principles underpinning the rental methodology are outlined in schedule 2 of the Extension Infrastructure Sub-Lease (EISL).
-Schedule 3 of the EISL explains the methodological approach based on the regulatory principles in place at this time.
+This is the same as applied in computing the reference tariffs (under Aurizon Network's 2010 and 2016 Access Undertakings).
+The principles underpinning the rental methodology are outlined in schedule 1 of the Extension Infrastructure Sub-Lease (EISL)1.
+Schedule 2 of the EISL explains the methodological approach based on the regulatory principles in place at this time.

 The following sections discuss how Aurizon Network's regulated revenue and prices are set and how the SUFA rents are then determined from that revenue.
+Given the illustrative nature of the rent calculations, we have retained the data that were used for the rent calculation examples published with our UT3 SUFA final decision.